 PM directs to vaccinate industrial workers with family members

-Prime Minister Sheikh Hasina today directed the authorities concerned to take a separate programme to bring the industrial workers and their family members under the Covid-19 vaccination coverage as soon as possible.
+Prime Minister Sheikh Hasina today directed the authorities concerned to design a separate programme to bring the industrial workers and their family members under the Covid-19 vaccination coverage as early as possible.

+She also ordered to consider the possibilities of reducing the existing two- month duration between two doses of inoculation.

-Mentioning that the Prime Minister would herself oversee the matter, Anwarul Islam said, “She (the premier) has given instruction to vaccinate not only the workers but also their family members.”
+Mentioning that the Prime Minister would herself oversee the matter, Anwarul Islam said, “She (the premier) has given instruction to vaccinate not only the workers but their family members as well.”

-He said the Prime Minister also directed the relevant authorities to consider the matter whether it would be possible to shorten the existing two-month duration between two doses of inoculation on the basis of recommendation of the national technical advisory committee on Covid-19.
+He said the Prime Minister also directed the authorities concerned to consider the issue whether it would be possible to shorten the existing two-month duration between two doses of inoculation on the basis of recommendation of the National Technical Advisory Committee (NTAC) on Covid-19.

 Mentioning that embarrassing incidents mostly happen due to miscommunication, he said, “This is why, an instruction was given to all of the field level, including administration, law enforcement agencies and public representatives to interact among them regularly.”